The Cable Knit Tennis Sweater – Cricket Jumper

 Golf / Tennis Sweater Cable Knit - Apparel Arts 1933

-But by the late twenties the v-neck sweater was by far the most popular sweater style on the links.
-However, the Prince of Wales favored a sleeveless, v-necked cable-stitch sweater for golf that sometimes featured a bit of color along the V. Since he was the male fashion leader of the day, this kind of pullover was soon adapted on golf courses all over the world, particularly in Great Britain as well as the US.
+But by the late twenties, the v-neck sweater was, by far, the most popular sweater style on the links.
+However, the Prince of Wales favoured a sleeveless, v-necked cable-stitch sweater for golf that sometimes featured a bit of color along the V. Since he was the male fashion leader of the day, this kind of pullover was soon adapted on golf courses all over the world, particularly in Great Britain as well as the US.

 Cricket Sweaters